[Skip to Content]

 • Do not chew gum or wear sunglasses when testifying.

-• Your appearance and manner should not distract the judge and jury from careful consideration of your testimony.
+• Your appearance and manner should not distract the court from careful consideration of your testimony.

 Listen Carefully Before Answering Questions